comphy-lab/documentationWeb/.github/ISSUE_TEMPLATE/question.md

 - Any relevant code snippets or configuration

 **System Information (if relevant):**
- - OS: [e.g. MacOS]
+- OS: [e.g. macOS]
 - Compiler Version:
 - Other relevant details:

 **Additional Information**
 Add any other context or screenshots about your question here.